chenjin-ma/LWGAL/README.md

 6.util.py: codes for some basic functions and alternatives.

-Using GWGPL
+# Using GWGPL

-*note : Running "sim.py" to get the simulation result (under the default settings, the result of Scenario 2 will be obtained),
-        but three folders ("estimated_coef", "evaluation_result", "simulation_data") need to create in advance to store the results, where
+Running "sim.py" to get the simulation result (under the default settings, the result of Scenario 2 will be obtained), but three folders ("estimated_coef", "evaluation_result", "simulation_data") need to create in advance to store the results, where

 "simulation_data" : Used to store the simulated data generated in each repeated experiment.